 Prepares ambulance and rescue personnel, police officers, and fire fighters to administer out-of-hospital emergency medical care.
 The laboratory component provides practice in patient assessment, airway management, CPR, automatic external defibrillation, oxygen delivery, hemorrhage control, splinting, spinal immobilization, childbirth, lifting and moving patients, and extrication.
 This course includes clinical experience in a hospital emergency department and/or ambulance service.
-Students who successfully complete this course are eligible to sit for the National Registry of EMTs certification examination (117 hours) Prerequisite: Score ≥ 65 on Accuplacer Reading Comprehension exam
+Students who successfully complete this course are eligible to sit for the National Registry of EMTs certification examination (117 hours) Prerequisite: Successful completion of all EMCC and EMS Program Entrance Testing